securitykiwi/securitykiwi.github.io/_docs/training-neural-networks.md

 Lets put this into practice by building a neural network to predict XOR using scikit-learn.
 We can utilise scikit-learns multi-layer perceptron.
 We'll also visualise the decision boundaries to help us understand how the algorithm comes to its decisions during training.

+A <a href="https://colab.research.google.com/drive/1UG_y3sDHwazZjr4tBFMidK1908jG_kVm" target="_blank">Google colab live environment</a> is availalbe for the code below.

 #### Setup

 ```python